-With the Maryland College Investment Plan you can decide exactly how you want to save.
-Choose how much and how often you want to invest based on what’s best for your budget and goals.
+Decide exactly how you want to save with the Maryland College Investment Plan.
+Choose how much and how often to invest based on what’s best for your budget and goals.
 It’s up to you!

-- Flexible contribution amounts starting with as little as $25 a month
+- Flexible contribution amounts starting with as little as $25.

-- Open to children or adults of any age
+- Open to adults or children of any age, even before they are born.

-- Any earnings are federal tax-free when used for qualified education expenses
+- Any earnings are federally tax-free when used for qualified education expenses.

-- Find out if you are eligible to receive a $250 contribution through the State Contribution Program
+- Find out if you are eligible to receive a $250 or $500 contribution through the State Contribution Program.

-- Ask for gifts with GoTuitionSM gifting portal, a convenient way for friends and family to give online.
+- Ask for gifts with the GoTuition® gifting portal, a convenient way for friends and family to give online.

-- You can use up to $10,000 per year, per beneficiary of your savings toward tuition at a private, public or parochial school.
+- Use up to $10,000 per year, per Beneficiary of your savings toward tuition at an elementary or secondary public, private or religious school*.

 How does the Plan work?